OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 - Run in a single Office application (e.g., Word or Excel), or several applications.
 - Make use of Office JavaScript APIs that are only available in some versions of Office.
 For example, the one-time purchase version of Excel 2016 does not support all Excel-related APIs in the Office JavaScript library.

-In these situations, you need to ensure that your add-in cannot be installed on Office applications or Office versions in which it cannot run.
+In these situations, you need to ensure that your add-in is never installed on Office applications or Office versions in which it cannot run.

-There are also scenarios in which you want to control which features of your add-in are visible to users based on the user's Office application and Office version.
+There are also scenarios in which you want to control which features of your add-in are visible to users based on their Office application and Office version.
 Two examples are:

-- Your add-in has features that are useful in both Word and PowerPoint, such as text manipulation, but it has some additional features that are only make sense in PowerPoint, such as slide management features.
-You need to hide the latter features when the add-in is running in Word.
+- Your add-in has features that are useful in both Word and PowerPoint, such as text manipulation, but it has some additional features that only make sense in PowerPoint, such as slide management features.
+You need to hide the PowerPoint-only features when the add-in is running in Word.
 - Your add-in has a feature that requires an Office JavaScript API method that is supported in some versions of an Office application, such as subscription Excel, but is not supported in others, such as one-time purchase Excel 2016.
 But your add-in has other features that require only Office JavaScript API methods that *are* supported in Excel 2016.
 In this scenario, you need the add-in to be installable on Excel 2016, but the feature that requires the unsupported method should be hidden from users of Excel 2016.

 This article helps you understand which options you should choose to ensure that your add-in works as expected and reaches the broadest audience possible.